bczhc/rime-android/README.md

 ## Known Issues
 - May crash for unknown reasons.
 (Not that serious, or I'll fix it...)
 - Candidates won't show on Android14.
-(I tested Xiaomi 14 Ultra). 🤬
+(I tested Xiaomi 14 Pro). 🤬